solaius/DocuCrawler/README.md

 ## Features

 - Automated collection and processing of documentation across multiple sources
+- Incremental updates that only process changed documents to save time and resources
+- Advanced content chunking for better semantic coherence in search results
 - Structured output in markdown/JSON format for easy consumption by downstream systems
 - Integration with embedding models for semantic search capabilities
 - Vector database integration for efficient semantic search (PGVector, Elasticsearch, Weaviate)